eic/drich-dev/README.md

   - this script is just a wrapper for `npdet_info`, run `npdet_info -h` for further guidance

-### GDML Output
+## GDML Output
 - currently we use the CI for this, from the `epic` repository (the `athena` repository has a dRICH specific GDML output CI job, but at the time of writing this, this automation is not yet present in `epic` CI)
 - TODO: add a local script to automate connection to Fun4all

+---

+<a name="simulation"></a>
-## Simulation
+# Simulation
-There are some local scripts to aid in simulation development; some of them have been copied to the `reconstruction_benchmarks` repository, and may be more up-to-date there.

-All `src/.cpp` programs are compiled by running `make`, which will build corresponding executables and install them to `bin/`
+There are some local scripts to aid in simulation development.
+All compilable `src/.cpp` programs are compiled by running `make`, which will build corresponding executables and install them to `bin/`

 - `simulate.py`: runs `npsim` with settings for the dRICH and pfRICH
   - run with no arguments for usage guidance